Berserk-Shadow/hello-world/README.md

 # hello-world
+A hello-world project

-This is a demo of using Github.
+This project is the classic "Hello World" project focused on using Github

-Some key concepts are:

-* repository
-* branch
-* commit
-* pull request
-* merge